lefebvreb/wasmadeus/README.md

 For now, Wasmide is only a proof of concept.
 Here are the points I'd like to expand on in the near future:
 + Remove, or at least limit, the current extensive use of `unsafe` code.
 This will need quite some work in the store module.
 Eventually the goal would be to `#![forbid(unsafe_code)` without sacrificing performance.
 + Make more components constructors.
-The goal is to cover every html components, at least the ones that are not deprecated.
+The goal is to cover most html components, at least the ones that are not deprecated.
 + Profiling and benchmarks for both binary size and performance.